saucelabs/sauce-docs/docs/test-fairy/platforms/flutter.md

 - **I have my own `HttpOverrides.global` setup.
 How can I make it work with TestFairy?**

   Copy [this](https://github.com/testfairy/testfairy-flutter/blob/master/lib/src/network_logging.dart) file to your project.
-Add the necessary functionality and assign to `HttpOverrides.global` an instance from your new implementation.
+Add the necessary functionality and assign an instance from your new implementation to `HttpOverrides.global`.

 - **I see `Errno::ENOENT - No such file or directory @ rb_sysopen - ./ios/Pods/Local Podspecs/testfairy.podspec.json` when I build an iOS app.**

-  This happens due to a pod misconfiguration bug on the Flutter side.
+  This error happens due to a pod misconfiguration bug on the Flutter side.
 We have [a blog post](https://blog.testfairy.com/errnoenoent-fix-for-flutter-ios/) explaining the fix.

-  Clean your project, remove _ios/Podfile_ and Xcode workspace file entirely. (make sure you have backups just in case)
+  Clean your project, and remove _ios/Podfile_ and Xcode workspace files. (make sure you have backups, just in case)

   ```bash
   flutter clean